 Al-Rifai Mosque was built on a 6,500 square meters and began construction in 1868, but it stopped from 1880 to 1905 until khedive Abbas Hilmi II resumed the work once again in 1905, So he entrusted Max Herz Bey, the Hungarian architect in charge of the Committee for the Conservation of Arab Monuments in Cairo, to complete the construction of the mosque.
-Herz was aided by the Italian architect Carlo Virgilio Silvagni and advised by ‘Ali Pasha Mubarak, the Minister of Public Works under Khedive Isma’il, And as a result for this impressive collaboration, The mosque was completed in 1912.
-The mosque can’t be missed during your Egypt tour packages.
+Herz was aided by the Italian architect Carlo Virgilio Silvagni and advised by ‘Ali Pasha Mubarak, the Minister of Public Works under Khedive Isma’il, And as a result of this impressive collaboration, Al-Rifai Mosque was completed in 1912 and considered one of the best mosques of Egypt that can’t be missed during your Egypt tour packages.

-The Components of Al-Rifai Mosque
+The Constructions of Al-Rifai Mosque

-The mosque consists of two sections, the first section is the house of worship which consists of the Quibla iwan which was designed based on a basilican style and contains three Riwaqs circled by four marble piers supporting the pointed arches while the ceiling was made from golden colored wood decorations.
+Al-Rifai Mosque consists of two sections, the first section is the house of worship which consists of the Quibla iwan which was designed based on a basilican style and contains three Riwaqs circled by four marble piers supporting the pointed arches while the ceiling was made from golden colored wood decorations.
 The Mihrab used to be cased with colored marble and golden stalactites and is located in the center in the Qibla wall, as, for the Minbar, it was made of wood and decorated with ebony and ivory and located in the right side of the mihrab.
 The second section is the tombs of the royal family as the mosque holds three domes the tombs of Khedive Ismail, his mother, his wives, and his sons and daughters.
-The mosque also holds the remains of Ismail, King Fouad, Farouk (the last King of Egypt), and the last Shah of Iran, who was married to one of Farouk’s sisters, the mosque also contains two mausoleums for Sheik Yehia Al-Ansary and Ali Abu-Shebak.
+The mosque also holds the remains of Ismail, King Fouad, Farouk “The Last King of Egypt“, and the last Shah of Iran, who was married to one of Farouk’s sisters, the mosque also contains two mausoleums for Sheik Yehia Al-Ansary and Ali Abu-Shebak.
 The outer side of the Mosque is decorated with two beautiful minarets on both sides of the main entrance.